PX4/PX4-user_guide/en/test_and_ci/continous_integration.md

 The PX4 firmware uploaded by Jenkins is used by QGroundControl for [PX4 Firmware updates](../config/firmware.md) (stable: `release/*` / beta: `main`).

-The Jenkins server uses the [PX4BuildBot](https://github.com/PX4BuildBot) account to upload the following metadata to QGC whenever there is an update to main or a release branch:
+The Jenkins server uses the [PX4BuildBot](https://github.com/PX4BuildBot) account to update the following metadata files in QGC source tree.

 - `airframes.xml`: Airframes metadata describing all supported airframes
 - `parameters.xml`: Parameters metadata describing all supported parameters